cdl-geneseo/geneseo-dictionary/S/Sturges.md

 # Sturges

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sturges

 Created by  Graham Drake, last modified on Jan 14, 2015

 Sturges: \str- jez\: (noun) An academic building on campus, situated on the western side of the Sturges Quad. &quot;Sturges Hall is an excellent example of late 19th century English architecture.&quot;